kaleidoscope18/cashflow/README.md

 #### Running BDD locally

 You can run bdd tests locally when the app is (already) running on 8080.
-Click on run / debug above the function named `TestBDD` if you have VSCode with the Go plugin.
+Click on run / debug above the function named `TestBDD` if you have VSCode with the Go plugin (TO REVIEW, SOMETIMES FALSE GREEN???).

 ### Local commands